Wafaa-Almadhoun/operation-and-manufacture-motor-encoder/README.md

 #### 1. single channel optical encoder .

      Connect the 5v output of the Arduino to the positive rail of the breadboard

      Connect the ground to the negative rail of the breadboard

      Connect the anod of the IR LED and photodiod the positive rail of the breadboard

      Connect the kathod of the IR LED to the 220 ohm resistor then connect the another leg to the negative rail of the breadboard

      Connect the kathod of the photodiod to the 3k ohm resistor then connect the another leg to the negative rail of the breadboard

      Connect the kathod of the photodiod to the 3k ohm resistor then connect the another leg to the pin 2 in arduino

 #### 2. DC Gear motor with two-channel Hall effect encoder .

     The Ground pin of the motor connects to GND of the Arduino.

     Encoder A (sometimes labeled C1) of the motor connects to pin 2 of the Arduino.

     Pin 2 of the Arduino will record every time there is a rising digital signal from Encoder A.

    Encoder B (sometimes labeled C2) of the motor connects to pin 4 of the Arduino.
 The signal that is read off pin 4 on

-the Arduino will determine if the motor is moving forward or in reverse.
-We’re not going to use this pin in this tutorial,

-but we will use it in a future tutorial

    The VCC pin of the motor connects to the 5V pin of the Arduino.
 This pin is responsible for providing power to the encoder.

    For this project, you don’t need to connect the motor pins (+ and – terminals) to anything since you will be

    turning the motor manually with your hand.

 ## Block diagram & simulation